Trump criticizes U.S. policy on Russian television

 Clinton was scheduled on Friday to meet with former senior national security officials in New York.

-Trump and Clinton's intensifying political combat over national security came as Clinton's lead in opinion polls has slipped in recent days.
+Trump's and Clinton's intensifying political combat over national security came as Clinton's lead in opinion polls has slipped in recent days.
 The current average of polls from website RealClearPolitics puts her at 45.6 percent support, compared with Trump's 42.8 percent.

 (Reporting by Doina Chiacu; editing by Richard Valdmanis and Jonathan Oatis)